 - Nottingham Contemporary

 - Cineworld and Showcase cinemas are located in the city centre showing the latest blockbusters.
-Cineworld is also an IMAX cinema for all your film enthusiast.
+Cineworld is also an IMAX cinema for all you film enthusiasts.

 - Independent cinemas include the Broadway Cinema, Savoy Cinema, as well an Arthouse cinema in Hockley.

-Nottingham is located in the East Midlands giving easy access to the rest of the country as it is located next to the M1.
-Getting around Nottingham is even easier as it has excellent transport links
+Nottingham is located in the East Midlands so getting around Nottingham is even easier as it has excellent transport links:

 - By Bus: Nottingham City Transport (NCT) run the buses within Nottingham and Trent Barton run buses in Beeston and some surrounding outskirts.